MEETING CANCELLED, STILL AWAITING DECISION FROM USPTO

 We've also been trying out different ways to tell our documentary story.
 We've shot hundreds of hours of footage from all over the country, and we want our film to be interesting, accessible and relevant.
 So how do we do that in the best way we can, so that we reach the broadest audience possible?
 If you think about it, there are so many different ways to tell this story -- of late, we've been inspired by some recent hybrid documentaries such as 'The Stories We Tell' and the phenomenally powerful, 'The Act of Killing.'

-In the meantime, as soon as we hear anything on Bo's case, we'll post the news here -- hopefully, the USPTO ruling will give us a definitive (and happy) ending for Bo and our film.
+In the meantime, as soon as we hear anything on Bo's case, we'll post the news here.

 WAITING ON THE USPTO